mdmjsh/FPR/write_up.md

 gchi> [(x, y) | (x, y) <- nub $ concat efghks,  (match y "D.C." || match y "D.L.")]
 [(541,"DXLI")]

-As this is a list with just one item, we can simply plug it into a filter to rule out any members of `efghks` that do not contain this entry:
+As this is a list with just one item, we can simply plug it into a filter tto rule out any members of `efghks` that do not contain this entry:

 \begin{code}
 efghks'' :: [[Pair]]